Ahmed-Khalil-0/WebServiceDemo/README.md

 # WebUtilitiesDemo
-this Demo for creating small projects using web services/web API/WCF
+this Demo for creating small project using web services